klauspaschek/prebiotic_synthesis_planetesimal/README.md

 ```

 ## Resulting plots
 These temperature files are read in and the calculations are starting.
-The in the **Python3** script provided plotting routines will then provide the resulting plots in the subdirectory `./results/` as **pdf** files.
+The in the **Python3** script provided plotting routines will then give the resulting plots in the subdirectory `./results/` as **pdf** files.